junxit/us-congress-bills-116/metadata.md

 - 2020-04-28 — Introduced in House
 - 2020-04-28 — Introduced in House
 - 2020-04-28 — Referred to the House Committee on Natural Resources.
+- 2020-05-04 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2020-07-29 — Committee Consideration and Mark-up Session Held.
+- 2020-07-29 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2020-07-29 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2020-11-02 — Placed on the Union Calendar, Calendar No. 464.
+- 2020-11-02 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-566.
+- 2020-11-02 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-566.